PetarPetrov01/Angular-Project/server/README.md

 ## Running the server

-To run the server successfully, ensure that MongoDB is installed on your machine.
-If you haven't installed MongoDB yet, you can download it from the official website.

-Once MongoDB is installed, follow these steps to start the server:
+To run the server successfully, MongoDB must be installed on your machine.
+Once it's installed, follow these steps to start the server:
 Clone the repository (if you still haven't):

 ```bash